DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 NaiveNASlib provides a set of easy to use functions to modify the structure of a neural network, or more generically, a computation graph.
-Apart from the obvious application in neural architecture search, this can also be useful in the context of transfer learning and structured pruning (which is a subset of neural architecture search).
+Apart from the obvious application in neural architecture search, this can also be useful in the context of transfer learning and structured pruning.

 Main supported operations:
 * Change the number of neurons